2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/001_Introduction.md

 Some programming languages allow you to play with your system's memory as you wish: they give you all the tools (pointers, references, ...) to manually allocate and free memory.

 This comes with its advantages and drawbacks: higher performance is surely a big advantage.
-A huge disadvantage is the fact that memory management is completely manual: dangling pointers and unreachable memory are common place, because there is nothing to clear after you.
+A huge disadvantage is the fact that memory management is completely manual: dangling pointers and unreachable memory are commonplace, because there is nothing to clear after you.

 Non Garbage-collected languages include C and C++.